tony-waters/tony-waters.github.io/_posts/2015-03-17-spring-security-domain-object-security.md

 ##<a name="notes"></a>Notes
 1. Examples of how to do this can be seen [here](http://blog.solidcraft.eu/2011/03/spring-security-by-example-securing.html), [here](http://www.disasterarea.co.uk/blog/protecting-service-methods-with-spring-security-annotations/), and [here](http://www.borislam.com/2012/08/writing-your-spring-security-expression.html).

-2. This feature is not available in Spring Security 3.0.
+2. This feature is not available in Spring Security 3.0 (See [here](http://forum.spring.io/forum/spring-projects/security/100708-spel-and-spring-security-3-accessing-bean-reference-in-preauthorize) for discussion and a workaround).
 It is available 3.1 but you must leave out the `@` symbol.
 It works as shown in 3.2.
-See [here](http://forum.spring.io/forum/spring-projects/security/100708-spel-and-spring-security-3-accessing-bean-reference-in-preauthorize) for discussion and a workaround for Spring Security 3.0.

 <hr />
 ##Resources